TEFL

 Getting experience

-You can approach schools individually, but you will find that many of them advertise for staff, either locally on the website Daily Info – or in the press, typically in the Times Educational Supplement (TES).
+• Temporary jobs in Oxford Summer Schools.
+There is a strong demand for temporary teaching staff for holiday and short-term language courses in the UK.
+You can approach schools individually, but you will find that many of them advertise for staff, either locally on the website Daily Info or our website CareerConnect or in the press, typically in the Times Educational Supplement (TES).

-We also advertise opportunities on our website CareerConnect , particularly in late Hilary and Trinity terms.
-There is a preference for the qualified or experienced, but it may be possible to find work in the summer, especially in a more activity-based role.
-In addition, you can use your initiative to track down vacancies in a variety of locations, typically in south coast resorts or in Cambridge, London, Oxford, York, or other educational centres.
+• You can use your initiative to track down vacancies in a variety of locations, typically in south coast resorts or in Cambridge, London, Oxford, York, or other educational centres.

-It may be possible to secure a short-term voluntary placement in Hong Kong, China or some areas of Eastern Europe, such as Romania.
+• Secure a short-term voluntary placement in Hong Kong, China or some areas of Eastern Europe, such as Romania.
 Check our website for these kinds of opportunities – generally you will be required to pay travel costs.
-There are usually summer teaching opportunities on offer through the Career Service's Summer Internship Programme which are advertised in January each year.
-Some internship providers, such as Gotoco, provide a full TEFL course as part of their training.

 There are various options to get started in this field; which option you choose will depend on what your longer-term plans are.
 If you wish to travel and would like to teach for a while before returning to the UK to undertake a job in a different sector, then you may decide not to invest in in-depth formal training.
 Try looking at the range of year-long job opportunities in places such as Hong Kong or China, some of which do not require teaching qualifications.
-If you would feel more comfortable with some formal training, or would value such a training opportunity, then perhaps a short language-teaching course is for you.
-If you see TEFL as potentially a long-term career, then consider undertaking a longer language-teaching course such as the CELTA or TESOL.
+If you would feel more comfortable with some formal training, or would value such a training opportunity, then perhaps a short (typically a month) language-teaching course is for you.
+If you see TEFL as potentially a long-term career, then consider undertaking a longer language-teaching course such as the CELTA or TESOL (see below).

-Finally, if you know this is for you and have plans to run your own language school in the future, you may wish to consider a Masters course, DELTA or even longer language-teaching course.
+Looking further ahead, if you know this is for you and have plans to run your own language school in the future, you may wish to consider a Masters course, DELTA or even longer language-teaching course.
 This will help you to develop the right skills and qualifications to eventually apply for the limited number of permanent, full-time opportunities available.
 If you’re looking for permanent TEFL work in the UK it is almost impossible without a formal teaching qualification and experience – check requirements by browsing advertisements for these roles.

 Some providers offer ‘taster’ courses, which may be useful if you are not sure if TEFL is for you.
-International House in London is now offering a “blended” CELTA course of online training combined with face-to-face teaching practice.
+International House in London is now offering a blended CELTA course of online training combined with face-to-face teaching practice.

 Part-time courses can be cheaper than full-time courses.
-A list of CELTA course providers is available from the Cambridge English website (see External Resources below).
+A list of CELTA course providers is available from the Cambridge English website (see the 'External Resources' section below).

 If you plan to teach abroad and already have a destination country in mind, consider looking for a CELTA or TESOL course in that country.
 This would give you a head start in making contacts and finding out about local opportunities.
 The Cambridge English website’s list of CELTA courses includes international providers.